Opentrons/Protocols/protocols/CSV_Univ-of-Padova/README.md

 ## Description
 Normalization of library concentrations using volume and location inputs from a CSV.
-Uses a p50 single channel pipette.
+Uses a p50, p300, or p1000 single channel pipette (changed in the customization field in the Python script).
 Transfer designated volumes of solvent from a 15 mL tube to a designated well in a 96-well putput plate.
 Mixing after each solvent transfer is optional.

 To generate a `.csv` from from Excel or another spreadsheet program, try "File > Save As" and select `*.csv`